Who needs to go abroad for a beach?

-With food and drink, comedy and arts festivals of varying sizes, there’s likely to be something on when you visit.
+With Halloween Christmas, Comedy and arts festivals, there’s likely to be something on when you visit.

 Town Centre and Lord Street: the town has an attractive centre, it seems very ‘spacious’ with parks and gardens all around the town centre and there are even gardens on Lord Street where you can take some time out to watch the world go by.
 It has a continental, tree-lined boulevard feel to it with cafes and bars spilling out on to the pavement.
 The arcades (including the stunning Wayfarers Arcade, with its glass and iron domed roof), are home to a lot of independent clothing shops and jewellers, so some retail therapy is definitely on the cards.

-Golf: The golfers amongst you will know that Southport is home to Royal Birkdale, England’s top links course; in fact it’s hosting The Open this year for the tenth time.
-But did you know its home to several more championship courses?
-Only a few minutes from the town are Hillside, Formby, Southport & Ainsdale and Hesketh golf courses.
+Golf: The golfers amongst you will know that Southport is home to Royal Birkdale, England’s top links course; in fact it hosted The Open last year for the tenth time.

 Bars and Restaurants: For a town of its size, there are more restaurants than you can shake a French Stick at.
 With cuisines including French, Lebanese, Japanese, Italian, Indian, Chinese and many more, you certainly won’t be going hungry.